 Tasty Thanksgiving Beverages

 I wanted to include some bonus recipes here for you too.
-Magic happens around the fire or board game table while you’re sipping on a warm drink.
-I had to include a few of my favorites to inspire you.
+Magic happens around the fire or board game table while you're sipping on a warm drink.
+I think these delicious favorites will help your guests feel super comfy, as well as keep the good flavors rolling with my vegan Thanksgiving recipes.

 Commence the holiday sipping on a warm beverage like cider, hot chocolate or even a matcha latte (for those who still have a long drive home)!
 The cider can be made in a slow cooker and left simmering all day.